-High School Principal Elementary Principal Business Administrator (when in district)
+High School Principal Elementary Principal Assistant Superintendent

 The Superintendent shall provide these administrators with a list of radio and television station telephone numbers for use in an emergency.

 The Superintendent will also be responsible for notifying the District Superintendent of the OCM BOCES (315/433-2602) as soon as possible whenever the emergency plan results in the closing of a school building within the district (exception: routine snow days).